Run With Sore Legs: Should I Run If My Legs Are Sore?

 Static stretches are another great option when trying to cool down your sore legs.

-- Holding each stretch for at least 30 seconds will give your muscles and joints more time to relax and adjust back to their natural state.
+- Holding each stretch for 20 to 30 seconds gives your muscles and joints time to relax and adjust back to their natural state.

 - Make sure not to overextend yourself during these stretches, as this could cause further injury or strain on the area.